faeezshaikh/turboarb2/README.md

 /Users/faeezshaikh/Library/Android/sdk/platform-tools/adb devices

-1. Reset Password , entered invalid email..nothing happened
-2. Error Msg on Registration (blank Emails)..v ugly msg
-3. Sharing - toast showing even on success.

-Clicking X on ExamStarting Modal starts Exam
+Known Issues:

-Reset Password when tested with invalid or unpresent email does a 400 bad request with no response to user on UI.
+1. Reset Password , enter invalid email..nothing happened (Get 400 Bad Request) - Reset Password when tested with invalid or unpresent email does a 400 bad request with no response to user on UI.
-Error Msgs on Login and Registration
+2. Error Msg on Registration (blank Emails)..very ugly msg..But dont change since its dynamic

-Share Mesage Verbiage - Happy path with URL Links and imgs Test Sharing on Device
-Testing
+3. .
+Update links in Social sharing -?
+4. Randomize Questions and within questions randomize options

+bug: Timer up causes page to crash when scrollToTop fails on menu list home page.
+Bug: going back to list while timer is running will elapse timer on the lists page

+Nice to have:
+1. Ionic Cloud - Push Notification
+3. Slides on login to walk through

 Cross-promotion (in-house ads)
 chat with author